 In an effort to address a growing number of telephone marketing calls and certain other telemarketing practices thought to be invasions of privacy, Congress enacted the Telephone Consumer Protection Act of 1991 (TCPA), codified at 47 U.S.C. § 227.
-We all know about the restrictions on unsolicited telemarketing calls to consumers and the national do-not-call list that effectively ended those annoyances..or opportunities, depending on your perspective.
+Most of us know, at least in general terms, about the restrictions on unsolicited telemarketing calls to consumers and the national Do-Not-Call (DNC) list designed to end those annoyances...or opportunities, depending on your perspective.
 Many of us also are aware that, with some enumerated exceptions, the TCPA made it unlawful "to use any telephone facsimile machine, computer, or other device to send, to a telephone facsimile machine, an unsolicited advertisement unless...."
 The TCPA defined a telephone facsimile machine to "mean equipment which has the capacity (A) to transcribe text or images, or both, from paper into an electronic signal and to transmit that signal over a regular telephone line, or (B) to transcribe text or images (or both) from an electronic signal received over a regular telephone line onto paper."
 This very specific language was later broadened in FCC regulations which themselves were codified in 2003 at 47 CFR Parts 64 and 68.
 These FCC rules added personal computers equipped with fax modems and fax servers to the list of devices covered by the law, but specifically exempted "fax sent as email over the Internet."
 There also is an exemption if you can prove an existing business relationship (EBR).
+The Junk Fax Protection Act of 2005 (JFPA), amending Section 227 of the Communications Act of 1934 and adding a few important points to the TCPA and the FCC rules and regulations, was signed into law by President George W. Bush in January 2005.
 It's not quite that simple, of course, as there remain technical arguments about the definitions of such critical terms as facsimile machine, transmit, email and regular telephone line, to name a few.

 If a plaintiff can prove the transmission of a single unsolicited fax, the prescribed penalty is $500.
 If the violation can be proved to be willful, the penalty is trebled to $1,500.
 You may think that $500 or even $1,500 is trivial.
-After all, that's the sort of issue that a really irate business person takes to small claims court, which is exactly where Senator Hollings, sponsor of the TCPA in the House of Representatives, says the Congress intended these things to be resolved.
+After all, that's the sort of issue that a really irate business person takes to small claims court, which is exactly where Senator Hollings, sponsor of the TCPA in the House of Representatives, says Congress intended these things to be resolved.
 But if you multiply those penalties by thousands, the numbers get real big and the matter becomes very serious, indeed.
 That's what happens if a law firm that specializes in suing businesses for huge recoveries prevails in a class action suit.
 Defending yourself can be a very expensive proposition and winning your case can be tough.
+(Note: A civil case is unlike anything you have seen on Law and Order.
+In a criminal case, the burden of proof is on the prosecution, which must prove the guilt of the defendant beyond reasonable doubt.
+In a civil case, the plaintiff must prove its case only on the balance of probabilities, which translates to more than 50%, i.e., more likely than not.)

-Disclaimer: Ray Horak is not an attorney and does not offer legal advice.
+Disclaimer: Ray Horak is a respected author, telecom consultant and long-time contributor to TR as a staff writer and technology editor.
+Ray provides litigation support services as a consulting and testifying expert across a wide range of telecom matters, including the TCPA and JFPA.
+Ray is not an attorney and does not offer legal advice or opinions.
 The legal information provided herein is, at best, of a general nature and cannot substitute for the advice of a competent, licensed professional with specialized knowledge who can apply it to the particular circumstances of your case.
-Please contact a local bar association, law society or similar organization in your jurisdiction to obtain a referral to a competent, licensed attorney.
+Please contact the local bar association, law society or similar organization in your jurisdiction to obtain a referral to a competent, licensed attorney.

 Mr. Ray Horak is an independent telecommunications consultant, lecturer, writer, columnist and author who is internationally recognized for his ability to translate complex technical matter into plain-English, commonsense terms.
 He provides litigation support services as a consulting and testifying expert across a wide range of telecom matters, including the TCPA.
 His latest books are Telecommunications and Data Communications Handbook and Webster's New World Telecom Dictionary, both published by John Wiley & Sons (2007).
 See the dictionary, in particular, for multiple authoritative definitions of analog, digital, channel, circuit, line, loop, trunk and more than 4,600 other telecom terms.